When discussing the greatest or most entertaining soccer teams, it’s a great debate, but surely it matters more if they’re successful.

 Depending on their personalities, many leaders guide their teams differently.

-It also helped that he was a technically sound player with experience playing all over the world, including a 4-year stint in the English Premier League with Fulham (2004 – 2008).
+It also helped that he was a technically sound player with experience playing worldwide, including a 4-year stint in the English Premier League with Fulham (2004 – 2008).

 How do you break down a team whose only weakness is a brief 3-second window where they can be counterattacked after losing possession in your half of the field?